IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“For some problems the tools are not there.
 It doesn't matter how smart or quick you are.
 The analogy I have is like climbing.
 If you want to climb a cliff that's 10 meters high, you can probably do it with tools and equipment.
 But if it's just a sheer cliff face, a mile high and there's no handholds whatsoever, just forget it.
 Doesn't matter how strong you are, you need to wait for some breakthrough, an opening that occurs halfway up and now you have some easier sub-goal.”

+>“The popular image of the lone (and possibly slightly mad) genius – who ignores the literature and other conventional wisdom and manages by some inexplicable inspiration (enhanced, perhaps, with a liberal dash of suffering) to come up with a breathtakingly original solution to a problem that confounded all the experts – is a charming and romantic image, but also a wildly inaccurate one, at least in the world of modern mathematics.
+We do have spectacular, deep and remarkable results and insights in this subject, of course, but they are the hard-won and cumulative achievement of years, decades, or even centuries of steady work and progress of many good and great mathematicians; the advance from one stage of understanding to the next can be highly non-trivial, and sometimes rather unexpected, but still builds upon the foundation of earlier work rather than starting totally anew.
+(This is for instance the case with Wiles‘ work on Fermat’s last theorem, or Perelman‘s work on the Poincaré conjecture.)”

 ― <a href="https://en.wikipedia.org/wiki/Terence_Tao" target="_blank">Terence Tao</a>

+>“I've always thought that a good model here could be drawn from ring theory.
+In that subject, one has the subareas of commutative ring theory and non-commutative ring theory.
+An uninformed observer might think that these represent a dichotomy, but in fact the latter subsumes the former: a non-commutative ring is a not-necessarily-commutative ring.
+If we use similar conventions, then we could refer to applied mathematics and nonapplied mathematics, where by the latter we mean ***not-necessarily-applied mathematics***...”

+― <a href="https://en.wikipedia.org/wiki/Andy_Magid" target="_blank">Andy Magid</a>

 >“It is a truth universally acknowledged that a closed differential form, in possession of an interpretation as a gauge field in a quantum field theory, must be in want of an integral refinement.”[<a href="https://arxiv.org/abs/2312.14338" target="_blank">2312.14338</a>]